Tuesday, March 22, 2016

 His passing actually made me rethink and reevaluate quite a lot in my own life, and in a way I'm not afraid to admit, some of the discussions we had helped prompt me to take the risk of changing careers and moving into more creative and rewarding roles, which you can read about in these blogs: Onward to New Opportunities within Blizzard and BlizzCon 2015, and My 2015 Year in Review

-Even more recently, in October of 2020, I joined the Diablo team as a 3D Artist, and am *thrilled* to take up an artistic role in a franchise that means so much to me.
+Even more recently, in October of 2020, I joined the Diablo team as a Lead Artist, and am *thrilled* to take up an artistic role in a franchise that means so much to me.

 Kevin believed in me and encouraged me, and I wish he would have been alive to hear that I am now a full-time artist at Blizzard, but then: I think he knew I had it in me all along, and that it was only a matter of time until I figured it out for myself.